apache/tvm-rfcs/rfcs/0010-target-registered-compiler-flow-customisation.md

 ```

 ## Relay -> TIR
-With this change, this path splits, depending on whether you wanted to generate a full `Module` or introduce some specific TIR nodes into the code generation flow; the addition of the `RelayToTIR` hook allows you to write trivial external TIR generators such as calling out to a third party library:
+With this change, this path splits, depending on whether you wanted to generate a full `Module` or introduce some specific TIR nodes into the code generation flow.
+The `RelayToTIR` hook is a full `IRModule` `Pass` which expects that `Function`s will either be annotated with `kTarget` or `kCompiler` as part of a previous `Pass`, and the resultant `IRModule` is also expected to have any created `PrimFunc`s annotated.
+The addition of the `RelayToTIR` hook allows you to write trivial external TIR generators such as calling out to a third party library:

 ```c++
 void CallExternalLibraryInTIR(const GlobalVar& new_global_var, const Function& func) {
     tir::Buffer x_buffer = tir::decl_buffer({8}, DataType::Float(32), "x");